apache/trafficcontrol/docs/source/api/cdns_name_snapshot.rst

 	:zonemanager.cache.maintenance.interval: A configuration option for the ZoneManager Java class of Traffic Router
 	:zonemanager.threadpool.scale:           A configuration option for the ZoneManager Java class of Traffic Router

-:contentRouters: An object containing keys which are the (short) hostnames of the Traffic Routers that serve requests for Delivery Services in this CDN
+:contentRouters: An object containing keys which are the (short) hostnames of the Traffic Routers that serve requests for :term:`Delivery Service`\ s in this CDN

 	:api.port:  A string containing the port number on which the :ref:`tr-api` is served by this Traffic Router
 	:fqdn:      This Traffic Router's Fully Qualified Domain Name (FQDN)